BerndHessling/MQ-Queue/README.md

 XML filen names should contain the project name as well as an operator name, which will be used to parse the resulting txt output files in a result folder according to this information.

 ## Prerequisits
-* MaxQuant must be installed (any Version should be supported)
+* MaxQuant needs to be installed (any Version should be supported).
 * R needs to be installed (package was developed for version 3.3.0).